Skip to content

 • service_total_connections Total connections made to the service since creation

-• service_packets_in Total n/o packets received by service
+• service_packets_in Total incoming packets

-• service_packets_out Total n/o packets sent by service
+• service_packets_out Total outgoing packets

-• service_bytes_in Total bytes received by the service
+• service_bytes_in Total incoming bytes

-• service_bytes_out Total bytes sent by the service
+• service_bytes_out Total outgoing bytes

 • service_pps_in Incoming packets per second